 Transport stdio, SSE, Streamable HTTP

-Authentication OAuth2, Personal Access Token, remote authorization
+Authentication OAuth2, Personal Access Token, PAT-as-header, OAuth callback proxy

 100+ MCP tools across 11 categories: